louiejancevski/SpotifyClone/README.md

 ![Document title](https://github.com/louiejancevski/SpotifyClone/blob/master/src/Images/document-title.png)

-**Note:** I added a static version as well for people that just want to get a quick glance at the app.
+**Note:** I added a static version as well for people that just want to take a quick glance at the app.

 ## Used:
 - [ReactJS](https://reactjs.org/docs/create-a-new-react-app.html)